iron-vault-plugin/iron-vault/docs/Player's Guide/Getting Started/03 - Choose Your Truths.md

 ##### Customizing a Truth, or Crafting Your Own

 Truth notes are regular notes!
 You can actually write anything you want on this note, in any structure you want.
 If you want to reorder the Truths, you can just cut and paste the header and the Truth Block and move it wherever you want.
-Likewise, if you want to add or remove Truths, you can do that, although Truth Blocks will only work for Truths in your active [[Rulesets]].
+Likewise, if you want to add or remove Truths, you can do that, although Truth Blocks will only work for Truths in your active [[Rulesets and homebrew]].
 But headers still work!

 If you chose to pick or roll for a Truth, as above, you can also freely edit the results at any time to add more color, to change details, or otherwise update the Truth to your preference.